Aspsine/Daily/README.md

 # Daily
-A demo app of Zhihu Daily with full Meterail Design and new widgets.
+A demo app of Zhihu Daily with full Materail Design and new widgets.
 It's more slim(only 1.8mb) and smarter(no ad, no account) than official app.

 ###Download
 [download](https://raw.githubusercontent.com/Aspsine/Daily/master/art/daily.apk)